Thanjavur Shiva: Description

 The bronze sculpture is a half life size representation of the Hindu god Shiva Vishapaharana wearing an elaborate crown.
 Intact except for a missing arch above the statue, the god is shown with three arms holding an axe, deer and cobra, with his other arm in the Abhayamudra position.
 The quality and detail of the casting is very high, demonstrating the remarkable level of craftsmanship achieved during the Chola period.
 The statue would have once been paraded through the temple precinct to mark religious festivities.

 Provenance

 The Thanjavur Shiva was purchased by the British Museum from a private collector from New York in 1970.
-The statue's history prior to its acquisition is less certain but based on iconography and similarity to other statues of the deity, it was almost certainly made in the Thanjavur district in the state of Tamil Nadu between 940-950 AD.
+The statue's history prior to its acquisition is less certain but based on iconography and similarity to other statues of the deity, it was almost certainly made in the Thanjavur district in the state of Tamil Nadu between 940 and 950 AD.
 A similar statue can be seen in the Government Museum, Chennai.